SteveOv/debingest/README.md

 with the scale matching the corresponding light-curve.

 ## Processing and parameter usage
-This section describes the ingest pipelines processes and how the parameters shown above are used.
+This section describes the ingest pipelines stages and how the parameters shown above are used.
+Each major stage, 1 to 6, is applied to all of the target's matching sectors/light-curves before moving on to the next stage.

 The `target` is a compulsory search identifier suitable for locating your target in the MAST portal (object name or TIC are known to work).
-The `sys_name` is an optional name for use in plots and diagnostics messages, which will default to the _target_ value if omitted.
+The `sys_name` is an optional name for use in plots and diagnostics messages which will default to the _target_ value if omitted.

 The optional `prefix` and `output_dir` values are used to identify where output